 Wonderful wonderful Copenhagen…so the song goes!
-And it is – wonderful!
-If you are planning a visit here are a few of our favourite things (oops that is a different film!) to do in the capital of Denmark!
+And it is – wonderful.
+If you are planning a visit here are a few of our favourite things to do in Copenhagen Denmark!

 I am sure you will have seen photographs of Nyhavn – along with a certain little mermaid it must be the most instantly recognisable image of the city.
 It is the waterfront and canal district constructed in the late 1600’s.
 It was a busy port area but is now a haven for both tourists and locals alike.
 There are bars and restaurants aplenty and it is a pretty place to wander.

 The colourful houses along the canal make this a fantastic place to get that iconic photo!